isee2697/bricr-spa/README.md

 - has [styleguide](./docs/styleguide.md)
 - uses React Context API along with React hooks to manage global states

+### Development:
+-  follow styleguide
+-  We always write unit tests for all in the ui folder.
+-  Add this items to styleguidist
+-  Write e2e tests for critical parts and new entities.

 ## CI

 We use bitbucket pipelines as CI.
 Configuration is in `bitbucket-pipelines.yml`.
 There are few pipelines: